pavelzw/7circles/skript/script-english.md

 Let us also draw the hexagon formed by the intersection points of each inner circle with the outer circle.

-The Seven-circles theorem then states that the three main diagonals of the hexagon will always meet at a single point.
+The Seven Circles Theorem then states that the three main diagonals of the hexagon will always meet at a single point.

 Our goal is to now prove this statement.